Current UW students: many of your questions can be answered by emailing firstname.lastname@example.org.

 All Music Advising and Admissions staff are currently working remotely; please contact us via email (see right sidebar), and we can arrange advising sessions via UW Zoom as well.

 Advisors assist you with academic planning, enrollment, graduation requirements, and understanding School and University policies and procedures.

-Program requirement information for graduate and undergraduate students is available in the Advising Office, as well as online, for planning your coursework and class schedule.
-We recommend that you verify program requirements on a regular basis with your adviser.
-Many questions may be answered via e-mail by contacting firstname.lastname@example.org.
+Program requirement information for graduate and undergraduate students is available online for planning your coursework and class schedule.
+We recommend that you verify program requirements on a regular basis with your advisor.

 See the following pages for specific topics/questions:

 - Undergraduate Admissions

 - Undergraduate Degree Requirements

 - Prospective Undergraduate Student Information Sessions

 - Graduate Degree Requirements